realbakari/Bakari-Mustafa-Site/Book-Summaries/business/start-with-why.md

 ---
 title: Start with Why by Simon Sinek
 layout: page
-excerpt: This is a book summary of Start with Why by Simon Sinek.
-Read this Start with why summary to review key takeaways and lessons from the book.
+excerpt: ''
 image: "/uploads/start-with-why.png"
 comments: false
+description: This is a book summary of Start with Why by Simon Sinek.
+Read this Start with why summary to review key takeaways and lessons from the book.

 ---
 ![](/uploads/start-with-why.png)